Coronavirus Covid 19: 58 new cases today - total in NZ now 647

 "That is how we will collectively break the chain of transmission."

-Director of Civil Defence Emergency Management, Sarah Stuart-Black, thanked everyone for their efforts under the alert 4 regulations
+Director of Civil Defence Emergency Management, Sarah Stuart-Black, thanked everyone for their efforts under the alert-level-4 regulations

-Local governments had teamed up with central government to create a local government response unit.
+Local government entities had teamed up with central Government to create a local government response unit.

-This would help people access essential services, especially for those who are vulnerable.
+This would help people gain access to essential services, especially for those who are vulnerable.

 The regional civil defence managment groups will be operating local helplines.